Governors

 Hello, I’m Mark and I’ve been a Parent Governor since October 2021.
 I joined the governing board as my son has really loved going to the school since he started in 2018 and I was keen to give something back; working with the other board members to help ensure the best possible learning opportunities for all the children.
 I am a mathematician by background and have worked as a professional statistician in Central UK Government for over twenty years, across a range of different Government Departments.
 My day-to-day role involves analysing data, understanding and forecasting trends and my work is used to inform ministers and to help enable them to make policy decisions.
 I have lived locally to the school since I moved back to Lancashire from London in 2011.
 Outside of work, I love family holidays and weekends away exploring new places.
 I also really enjoy coaching the local village junior football team as a volunteer.

-Business Interests
+Business Register of Interests

 Finance Information